AII4-0/aii4.0-pipeline-defect-detection/README.md

 ## Usage

 ### Authenticate with DVC

+> [!NOTE]
+> Due to data confidentiality of our industrial partner, the data used in this project is not publicly available.

 First, make sure you have authenticated with the DVC remote (Google Cloud Storage).
 You can do so by running the following command: